 A good and flexible architecture is one of our goals.
 Monkey have been designed to keep most of the HTTP functionalities in the core and make it extensible through external plugins.
-Its core is small, depending of the compiler version used, the binary size could be around 60KB and 300KB in runtime.
+Its core is small, depending of the compiler version used, the size of the runtime can be ~300KB.
 The current plugins are distributed with the sources:

 Monkey was originally written with a strong focus on Linux and due to the received support we have been able to expanded our efforts to make it compatible with OSX and BSD.